OfficeDev/open-xml-docs/docs/working-with-pivottables.md

 The cache records part can store any number of cached records.
 Each record has the same number of values defined as there are fields in the cache definition.
-Each record is defined with the <span class="keyword">r</span> element.
+Each record is defined with the **r** element.
 This record contains value items as child elements.
 You can provide certain typed values, such as Numeric, Boolean, or Date-Time, or you can reference into the shared items.